Manjushri Statues of “Perfected Wisdom”

 OM – This syllable is thousands of years old and has its origins in Hinduism.
 Additionally, its use is similar to saying “amen” during Christian prayers or “amin” during Muslim ceremonies.

 RA – This syllable represents knowledge of the emptiness principle.
-It is most suitable for those with limited understanding of enlightenment.

 PA – Represents the 2 types of meditation, Samatha and Vipassana.